 Broccoli grows quickly and it needs a lot of nutrients.
 Rich compost will help feed your plants, and they can also benefit from applications of compost tea or from monthly applications of a balanced organic fertilizer.
 Like other veggies, broccoli needs to be kept evenly moist and water deeply to encourage deep roots.
 Mulching can help to provide uniform moisture, conserve water, and reduce weeds.

-Each packet contains 50 Organic Broccoli Waltham seeds.
+Each packet contains 50 Broccoli Waltham seeds.
 Brassica oleracea.
 Annual.
 Open-pollinated, heirloom, non-GMO.
 Harvest in 85 days. $3.00

 This packet plants a 24' row with 12 plants.